 Crafting your website title tag is a win-or-bust matter in getting your website to rank in search engines.
 In most cases, website title tags are the first things a person sees about your website.
-How you make your website title can greatly affect who people view your website.
+How you make your website title can greatly affect how people view your website.

 For this, you have to take your website SEO into consideration.
 A compelling SEO title is a mix of many ingredients, just like a Michelin star-worthy dish.

-So What Is A Website Title, Really?
+So What is a Website Title, Really?

 A website title comes under many names like: SEO title, website title tag, page title, meta title, and the simplest of them all – title tag.